werf/werf/docs/pages_en/advanced/buildah_mode.md

 ### System requirements

-Rootless OverlayFS is available since Linux kernel version 5.11 (strictly speaking,  it was first implemented in version 5.13 which contains a bugfix to enable rootless overlayFS in SELinux, but most major linux distributions has been backported it into kernel 5.11).
+Rootless OverlayFS is available since Linux kernel version 5.11 (strictly speaking, it was first implemented in version 5.13 which contains a bugfix to enable rootless overlayFS in SELinux, but most major Linux distributions have backported it into kernel 5.11).

 If your kernel does not support rootless OverlayFS, fuse-overlayfs will be used.